FOOD INTOLERANCE NETWORK SYMPTOM DISCUSSION

-Hyperacusis is an extreme sensitivity to sounds.
+Hyperacusis is an extreme sensitivity to sounds, now called auditory sensory processing disorder (ASPD).
 When Network members were told that scientists admit themselves puzzled by the increase in hyperacusis and were asked for their experience and opinions, it really struck a chord.
 Here are their reports:

 - "Our son was definitely much more sensitive to noise pre-diet.
 He often complained that I was yelling at him, when I wasn't.
 He didn't cope well with the food processor, electric mixer, etc, and found sudden, especially unexpected, loud noises extremely distressing.
 Unfortunately I have no idea which particular chemical was the cause.

 - "Our son was incredibly sensitive to sounds (screamed about loud noises, and noticed sounds we could barely detect) before diet, and this reduced dramatically on failsafe.
 But I couldn't say what caused the reaction.
 I had always associated it with Asperger's - I didn't realise it's so common amongst food intolerant people.
 Sound (and touch) sensitivity is a common characteristic of autism; considering how many autistic and Asperger's kids turn out to be food intolerant, I guess it is not surprising that they have hyperacusis.

 - "Hyperacusis?
 Absolutely.
 When my son was a baby he would become acutely distressed at loud noises, especially at the upper end of the spectrum.
 I had to stop visiting a friend because her little girl would squeal with delight, and he would become hysterical - crying inconsolably for a long time.
 Later as a toddler he would cringe, cry, and cover his ears if a noise was too loud or high pitched.
 To my hearing, his level of sensitivity was well above normal, he would react to what were for me quite normal sounds.